-Search and preliminary advice reports provide you with an assessment of whether your desired trade mark is likely to comply with two important areas examined under the Trade Marks Act 2002.
+Search and preliminary advice reports provide you with an initial assessment of whether your desired trade mark is likely to comply with two important areas examined under the Trade Marks Act 2002.
+These will include both of the following:

-Our examiners will search the register for you, to see if the trade mark you want is already being used by somebody else.
+- Search report: Our examiners will search the register for you to see if the trade mark you want is already registered by someone else.

 After receiving the report from us, you can then decide whether you’d like to stop, change or proceed with your trade mark application.
-We'll hold to our decision for 3 months from the filing of the search and preliminary advice.
+We'll hold to our decision for 3 months from the date your S&PA request was filed.

 Note: A search and preliminary advice report will only provide you with advice for the trade mark as represented, and only for the specified goods and services as listed and paid for.